replugged-org/guide/docs/plugins/modules.md

 For modules that do not have human-readable properties (such as components), you can use `getBySource` to find a module by its source code.
-To use this, you will need to find the source code of your module in the Discord devtools.
+To use this, you will need to find the source code of your module in the Discord DevTools.
 Once you find it, you will need to come up with a unique string (or regex) that is only present in that module.
 You can then use this string to find the module.